OpenSilver/OpenSilver.Documentation/documentation/general/business-app.md

 dataGridCustomers.ItemsSource = _context.Customers;
 _context.Load(_context.GetCustomersQuery());
 ```
 The result will be like this:
 ![C# Code](/images/ria-business12.png)

 14. Execute the ".Web" project, then execute the ".Browser" project and check the results:
 ![Final](/images/ria-business13.png)

+### Source Code

+You can get the complete source code for that article [here](https://github.com/OpenSilver/OpenSilver.Documentation/tree/master/examples/OpenSilverBusinessApplicationDemo).

 ### Troubleshooting and Known Issues